jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 It turns out comparing the same reference results in true because comparing `obj` to itself refers to the same address in memory!

 If you're thinking about deep object comparison that's for another post.
-The main takeaway here is for you to understand that `{}` is not equal to `{}` or that it is a different object reference.
+The main takeaway here is for you to understand that `{}` is not equal to `{}` and that each is different object reference.

 Hold onto this tidbit of knowledge as it's going to take us far into making sure our `React.memo` and `React.PureComponent` are actually solving our re-rendering issue.